sjnorth/sjnorth.github.io/_posts/2016-03-19-eureka-moment-javascript.md

 categories: tech
 ---

-# There's no escaping the almighty JavaScript.
+## There's no escaping the almighty JavaScript.

 As the first language of all browsers, it powers most of the web.
-That alone makes it a necessary evil for budding front-end devs.
+That alone makes JavaScript a necessary evil for any budding developer.

+But it doesn't have to be totally evil...

-For many months now I've been struggling to master the basics of JavaScript.
+For many months now I've been struggling to master JavaScript.
 I gave up completely for a while, trying to gain proficiency in jQuery instead.
-But my lack of ability in JavaScript still held me back from full understanding.
+But my lack of ability in basic JavaScript still held me back from full understanding.

 I didn't give up on JavaScript without a fight.
 I tried many resources to learn it - from Codecademy to Free Code Camp, from various YouTube tutorials to Jon Duckett's JavaScript and jQuery book.
 All these materials are of value, but somehow the concepts refused to come together in my mind.
 I could get through the code challenges, but was at a loss when it came to writing my own methods and functions.